 Planning for retirement: How to balance your retirement income and expenses

 Most people in retirement plan to draw income from several sources.
 Even if you receive guaranteed income from both Social Security and a pension, it may not be enough to cover all your expenses and support your lifestyle.
 You may also need to draw on your savings, investments and supplemental retirement income sources to generate income.
-Check the following table to see which types of retirement income apply to you.

 Government and guaranteed retirement income sources